Jag Jeondeyan De Mele

-Jag Jeondeyan De Mele is a Punjabi movie, released in India on 20 February 2009, directed by Baljit Singh Deo and produced by Harbhajan Mann, Kulwinder Sanghera, Baljinder Sanghera, Gulzar Inder Chahal, Surinder Sanghera.
+Jag Jeondeyan De Mele is a 2009 Punjabi movie, directed by Baljit Singh Deo and produced by Harbhajan Mann, Kulwinder Sanghera, Baljinder Sanghera, Gulzar Inder Chahal, and Surinder Sanghera.
+It was released in India on 20 February 2009.
 The title is based on an old Punjabi phrase, which literally means- "when you are alive, life's a carnival" (in the movie, it differs due to the change in context, where it is deciphered as- "You meet until you are alive").

-This movie was huge at the box office.
+Harbhakan Mann and Tulip Joshi star as lovers from different social castes, with Joshi making her Punjabi film debut.